samah-s/Image-Segmentation-Identification/README.md

 pip install -r requirements.txt
 ```
 3. Ensure Tesseract OCR is installed and its path is correctly set in models_dir/text_extraction_model.py.
-4. Modify the path to DATA_DIR in utils/path.py which will also set up the path to the project directory from the current working directory
+4. If your working directory is different from the project root directory, modify the path to DATA_DIR in utils/path.py which will also set up the path to the project directory from the current working directory

 ## Usage